methodicalcloud/methodicalcloud-site/content/blog/diagram-the-damn-thing.md

 ## The Goal

 The goal of _Methodical Cloud_—and this podcast—isn't just to explain things.
-It's to help you build better systems, avoid the same mistakes, and find the "aha" moments faster.
+It's to help you build better systems, avoid the same mistakes, and find the “aha” moments faster.
 Whether you're a seasoned automation pro or a curious builder trying to tame complexity, I want you to walk away thinking:

-> "Okay, that actually made sense."
+> “Okay, that actually made sense.”

 **Coming soon.**

 In the meantime, I'll be diagramming the damn thing.

 You should, too.
-\`\`\`

-Finally, let's update "The Hidden Cost of Poor Automation" post: